deepmodeling/dpdispatcher/doc/batch.md

 {dargs:argument}`batch_type <resources/batch_type>`: `Slurm`, `SlurmJobArray`

 [Slurm](https://slurm.schedmd.com/) is a job scheduling system used by lots of HPCs.
-One needs to make sure slurm has been setup in the remote server and the related environment is activated.
+One needs to make sure slurm has been set up in the remote server and the related environment is activated.

 When `SlurmJobArray` is used, dpdispatcher submits Slurm jobs with [job arrays](https://slurm.schedmd.com/job_array.html).
 In this way, several dpdispatcher {class}`task <dpdispatcher.submission.Task>`s map to a Slurm job and a dpdispatcher {class}`job <dpdispatcher.submission.Job>` maps to a Slurm job array.